top of page

 • Attend procurement events to build strong relationships.

-• Prepare clear, compliant and competitive bids.
+• Prepare clear, compliant, and competitive bids.

 Comments